microsoft/CNTK/Examples/Text/LightRNN/README.md

         Year = {2016}
     }

-### Release Notes
+### Notes
-1. You need to ensure the version of openmpi correspond to the mpi which mpi4py uses.
-We recommend you to build mpi4py from source.
+1. It is recommended to build mpi4py from source to avoid mulitply-version conflicts of mpi.
-2. We provide two word allocation alogrithm code which implemented by python and c++.
-If you don't use a c++ dynamix library, the program will use a python implentation.
-Besides, we has compared the perfermance between the c++ and python.
-The python version will be 5 times or more slower than c++.
-We recommend you use a c++ implemenation.
+2. We provide two implemenations of word allocation using Python and C++ separately.
+If you don't use a C++ dynamic library, the Python implementation will be used.
+The Python version will be 5 times or more slower than C++ version.
+Therefore, C++ version is preferred.
-3. We provide two dynamic libraries under [LightRNN](LightRNN/) for Ununtu and Windows.
-If you find these library are not useful(eg. MAC User), we suggest you install g++, and the program can generate it by self.